YellowJacketLinux/LFS/tlive-lfs.md

 a DVI file that could then be sent to be printed or rendered by a device with an appropriate DVI driver.

-When generating a postscript file, one would then use the program dvips to create a postscript file from the DVI file.
+When generating a postscript file, one would then use the program `dvips` to create a postscript file from the DVI file.

 DVI files are rarely generated now, but when they are generated you may want the `xdvi-xaw` program to view the DVI file on your display before it is printed or further processed into something else.

-The missing libraries after a barebones LFS install are:
+The missing libraries after a bare-bones LFS install are:

   * libXaw.so.7
   * libXmu.so.6